linDU99/US-Enrollment2019-2023/README.md

 - Enrollment App: The default model includes the enrollment of all groups.
 Groups' data can be selected by clicking the checkbox.

 #### Directory Structure:
-1. data: Enrollment data files
+1. data: The enrollment data files
 2. notebooks: The Jupyter Notebook files for data exploration and creating the dash App
 3. src: The python scripts for creating the dash App
 4. visuals: The image of enrollment dash App